algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 Of course, novelty just for the sake of novelty isn't a worthwhile endeavour.
 I have been there done that, FOMO shouldn't be an issue.
 Neither the pursuit of a hedonist lifestyle.

-# Steps/challenges/experiments I am planning to take on in the next 2 years
+# Steps / challenges / experiments I am planning to take on in the next 2 years

 - Bring mithaibhai.com to life as a commercial entity in the next month or so...
 This is something which I have been intending to do since 2014.